-Programme Administration Manager Purpose Key administrative function supports the Head of School in the day-to- day management of a programme or suite of programmes and is an important point of contact for learners.
-Responsibilities Include but are not limited to: Liaising with the Registrar's office to ensure all learners are correctly registered.
-Working with the Head of School on staffing for constituent modules.
+Programme Administration Manager Purpose Key administrative function supports the Head of School in the day-to- - day management of a programme or suite of programmes and is an important point of contact for learners.
+Responsibilities Include but are not limited to: - • Liaising with the Registrar's office to ensure all learners are correctly registered. • Working with the Head of School on staffing for constituent modules.
 Scheduling rooms for classroom or laboratory-based activity as required.
 Liaising with Facilities Manager and IT Support to ensure appropriate programme resources are available.
 Co-ordinating the production of the Student Handbook.
 Communicating with academic staff and learners regarding any timetable changes, programme matters and College activities.
+Being available to learners to assist them access the online components of blended programmes.
 Being available to learners to provide information and helping them to access College supports.
 Supporting learner success and retention (refer to Chapters 6 and 7).
-Maintaining attendance data and identifying issues for Head of School consideration.
-Ensuring, where appropriate, that all Moodle pages are populated with current material and are accessible.
-Monitoring the submission of assignments and identifying issues to the Head of School Supplying programme-based data to the Registrar's office as required.
-Supporting lecturers by coordinating the preparation and security of assessment material and preparing material for submission to the External Examiner.
-Supports learner recruitment, open days and other activity such as graduation.
+Maintaining attendance data and identifying issues for Head of School consideration. • Ensuring, where appropriate, that all Moodle pages are populated with current material and are accessible.
+Monitoring the submission of assignments and identifying issues to the Head of School Supplying programme-based data to the Registrar's office as required. • Supporting lecturers by coordinating the preparation and security of assessment material and preparing material for submission to the particularly important in respect of online and blended programmes.
+Working with Student Affairs Coordinator in the management and support of learners on programmes Any additional duties assigned by the Head of School.
+Reports to Head of School required.
+Supporting lecturers by coordinating the preparation and security assessment material and preparing material for submission to the External Examiner.
+Supports learner recruitment, open days and other activity such a graduation.
 Facilitates the collection of student feedback and the resultant implementation on matters arising from that feedback are appropriate and timely.
-Working with Student Affairs Coordinator in the management and support of learners on programmes Any additional duties assigned by the Head of School.
-Reports to Head of School
+Technology enhanced learning features a particularly important in respect of online and blended programme Working with Student Affairs Coordinator in the management and support of learners on programmes Any additional duties assigned by the Head of School.

-Chapter 5, Admissions, explains some of the responsibilities of the Student Recruitment Manager and Marketing Manager.
+Chapter 5, Admissions, explains some of the responsibilities of the Student Recruitment

+Manager and Marketing Manager.